Due to Covid-19 Action Earth is currently not taking applications

 HOW DO I APPLY?

-Register by completing the submission form below.
-We will then email you a link to the grant application form.
+Registrations for 2020 are now open!
+You can apply by completing a submission form via the link below.
+We’ll then email you a link to the grant application form in full.
 Please make sure you supply two contact names, that site permission is granted and that you have read and agree to our terms and conditions.
 We will then email you a copy of your completed application.